dynatrace-oss/DynatraceDashboardPowerups/README.md

 - To increase/decrease the amount of clutter, use the plus and minus buttons.
 These slice the data in the USQL query.
 - To get even more data from the USQL query, edit the dashboard JSON and add to the USQL tile (default 50, max 5000, more can result in slower load):
 `"limit": 500`
+- Be sure to click on useraction "nodes" in the graph for additional details and drilldowns into user sessions

 ### Vertical Funnel
 This powerup changes the Dynatrace horizontal funnel into a vertical funnel.
 To utilize encode your title like so: